grafana/agent/docs/sources/flow/reference/components/prometheus.relabel.md

 dropped.

-The most common use of `prometheus.relabel` is to filter Prometheus metrics or standardize the label set that will be passed to one or more downstream receivers.
+The most common use of `prometheus.relabel` is to filter Prometheus metrics or standardize the label set that is passed to one or more downstream receivers.
 The `rule` blocks are applied to the label set of each metric in order of their appearance in the configuration file.
 The configured rules can be retrieved by calling the function in the `rules` export field.